MIDAS Knowledge Base MIDAS Knowledge Base

 MySQL 8 supports a new authentication method based on improved stronger SH256-based password methods.
 When you install MySQL 8, this is the new default authentication method (although this can be changed during MySQL server installation).

-As MySQL 8 is still relatively new, depending upon your Perl environment, Perl itself (or rather the driver that Perl uses to connect to a MySQL server) may not yet be compatible with the new authentication method in MySQL 8.
+Depending upon your Perl environment, Perl itself (or rather the driver that Perl uses to connect to your MySQL server) may not yet be compatible with the newer authentication method in MySQL 8.
 When this occurs, an "Authentication plugin 'caching_sha2_password' cannot be loaded" error is produced.

 How to fix this error?